6 Low Calorie Breakfasts That Give All-Day Energy

 Tired of toast for breakfast?
 A breakfast burrito is a great alternative to using bread as your morning carbohydrate source that’s incredibly nutritious, cheap to buy and extremely easy to prepare.

-Star by scrambling two to three eggs.
-If you’re concerned about fat intake or want to limit your total caloric consumption, remove the yolks from two of the three eggs to reduce the meal’s saturated fat content.
+Start by scrambling two to three eggs.
+If you’re concerned about fat intake or want to limit your total caloric consumption, remove the yolks from two of the three eggs to reduce the meals saturated fat content.

-Cook the eggs until almost ready, then add chopped tomato and onion.
+Cook the eggs in a pan on a low heat.
+When almost ready add chopped tomato and onion.
 For a more powerful taste, you can chop some red and yellow peppers or add some light salsa to the eggs once they’ve finished cooking.

 Heat up a wholemeal tortilla in the microwave or using the frying pan, then serve the scrambled eggs inside.
 This simple breakfast contains 20 grams of protein and tastes great after a week of toast and porridge.